opencarecc/opencareMakerPlaybook/how_can_i_structure_a_co-design_session.md

 We always must to take into account the **emphatic approach**, since it allows us to gain a better understanding about other people's feelings, emotions, needs, exc.
 Moreover, we might be able to be **flexible**: once we have to be more like a **teacher**, another time like a **phsycologist** or a **friend**, once more we have just to be a **silent auditor**.

-#### 4) Why and how we decided to organize a co-design session
-(how we structured the two days co-design session + relation with care + empathic approach)

-(Frase ad effetto: DO NOT TRY THIS AT HOME o buon divertimento)

 ---